 Bodily injury and property damage liability covers medical expenses you cause to other people outside of your car, damages to their property and any legal bills associated with the bodily injury and property damage losses.
 Georgia law requires you to maintain 25/50/25 of bodily injury and property damage liability coverage.
 In an accident caused by you, insurance will cover bodily injury losses up to $25,000 per person, up to $50,000 total for bodily injury losses per accident, and up to $25,000 for damage to another person’s property.
 You have to pay for damages above the policy limits, so higher levels of protection are strongly recommended.

-Medical payments cover compensation for bodily injury expenses to you and your passengers regardless of who is at fault.
-It also covers you and members of your household in any accident involving an automobile, whether you are on foot, on a bicycle or in someone else's car.
+These payments cover compensation for bodily injury expenses to you and your passengers regardless of who is at fault.
+It also covers you and members of your household in any accident involving an automobile, whether you are on foot, on a bicycle or in someone else’s car.
 If you have health insurance, you might consider dropping this coverage.
 Keep in mind, that other passengers in your car may not have health insurance.
 If the accident is your fault, they will be left with no insurance to cover their medical bills and you are legally responsible for their losses.

 Uninsured and underinsured motorist bodily injury and property damage covers you and your passenger’s medical expenses and property damages if you are in an accident that was not your fault with someone who does not have automobile liability insurance, is a hit-and-run driver, or does not have sufficient liability insurance to cover your losses.
 The property damage portion of this coverage comes with deductibles.
 If you have health insurance, you might consider dropping the uninsured and underinsured bodily injury coverage.
 You can reduce your premium by increasing the deductible on your uninsured and underinsured property damage coverage.

-Collision and comprehensive coverage typically offers the best opportunity to save premium dollars.
+This coverage typically offers the best opportunity to save premium dollars.
 Collision covers repairs for damage you cause to your car if you collide with another vehicle or object, such as another vehicle, tree, or building.
-Collision covers you regardless of who is at fault, but you should be paid under the other driver's liability coverage when the accident was not your fault.
+Collision covers you regardless of who is at fault, but you should be paid under the other driver’s liability coverage when the accident was not your fault.
 Comprehensive covers damages to your car caused by anything but a collision, such as fire, break in, vandalism or theft, and acts of nature such as an earthquake, hail, hurricane or flood.
 Lenders require both of these types of coverage and sometimes, specify a maximum deductible.
 Once your car is paid for, you may decide to drop this protection.

 Status and Revision History